NOAA-CO-OPS/NWLON_WebCOOS_Synchronizer/README.md

 ```

+## WebCOOS API Key

+To use the tool, you need a WebCOOS API Key.
+You can register for one [here](https://webcoos.org/docs/doc/access/)

 ## Test

 Unit and integration tests are included.

 To run the tests, follow the "For development" installation instructions.
-Then, set your WebCOOS API key as an environmental variable:
+Then, set your WebCOOS API key as an environment variable:

 Linux:
 ```bash